-"The way some of the students have been treated by authorities is unacceptable," External Affairs Minister SM Krishna told reporters here.
+"The way some of the students have been treated by authorities is unacceptable," Krishna told reporters here.

 "In the opinion of the government of India the developments were unavoidable and adding insult to injury," he said.

-Krishna told the US that it "must realise the tremendous stakes involved in higher education, in interaction between our two countries in higher education."
+Krishna told the US that it "must realize the tremendous stakes involved in higher education, in interaction between our two countries in higher education."

 The foreign minister promised legal and consular help to the students.